The Detroit Black Community Food Security Network (DBCFSN)

 overhead associated with supermarkets and other retail stores.
 By working together, members and others

-purchasing from the co-op build a greater sense of community.
+purchasing from the co-op built a greater sense of community.